Lukashatirishvili/resume/README.md

 **Education: 1+ year** <br/>
 [Github](https://github.com/Lukashatirishvili), [LinkedIn](https://www.linkedin.com/in/luka-shatirishvili-a5861a223/), [Stackoverflow](https://stackoverflow.com/users/21602692/luka-shatirishvili)

-Highly motivated Junior Web Developer with experience in HTML, CSS, JavaScript, and Node.js.
+Highly motivated Junior Web Developer with experience in HTML, CSS and JavaScript.
 Seeking to join a dynamic team where I can utilize my skills to help drive the success of the organization.

 ## 💻 Knowledge & Skills